Mental Health and Depersonalization Disorder

 Most people with depersonalization disorder who seek treatment are concerned about symptoms such as depression or anxiety, rather than the disorder itself.
 In many cases, the symptoms will go away over time.
 Treatment usually is needed only when the disorder is lasting or recurrent, or if the symptoms are particularly distressing to the person.

 The goal of treatment, when needed, is to address all stresses associated with the onset of the disorder.
-The best treatment approach depends on the individual and the severity of his or her symptoms, but most likely will include some combination of the following treatment methods:
+The best treatment approach depends on the individual and the severity of his or her symptoms.
+Psychotherapy, or talk therapy, is usually the treatment of choice for depersonalization disorder.
+Treatment approaches for depersonalization disorder may include the following:

-There is no medication to treat the dissociative disorders themselves.
-However, a person with a dissociative disorder who also suffers from depression or anxiety might benefit from treatment with a medication such as an antidepressant or anti-anxiety drug.
+Medications are generally not used to treat dissociative disorders.
+However, if a person with a dissociative disorder also suffers from depression or anxiety, they might benefit from an antidepressant or anti-anxiety drug.
 Antipsychotic medications are also sometimes used to help with disordered thinking and perception related to depersonalization.

 Family therapy: This kind of therapy helps to educate the family about the disorder and its causes, as well as to help family members recognize symptoms of a recurrence.